 To store your firewood properly, you need to make sure you have a solid firewood holder.
 This will allow you to have access to clean and dry firewood, making it easy to get a fire going during the cold, winter months.

 When choosing an indoor firewood holder, you need to consider a few features to make sure you are choosing the perfect one for your home.
 Think about what style you are looking for.
 How do you want the rack to look in your home?
-You will also need to consider the size of the holder, so you can be certain that it will fit in the space you will be putting it.
+You will also need to consider the size of the holder, so you can be certain that it will fit in the space you will be putting it in.

 Also, take into consideration what type of flooring you will be placing the holder on.
 Most units have feet that will put pressure on your floors.
 They can also potentially scratch your floors if they are wood or tile.